-5. Our Role in Preventing Abuse
+5. Our role in preventing abuse

-- 5.1 This Safeguarding and Child Protection policy cannot be separated from the general ethos of our partnership which has a safeguarding-first approach.
-We will ensure that all Brookvale Primary School students: - are treated with respect and dignity - are taught to treat each other with respect and dignity - always feel safe - have a voice and are listened to. - 5.2 It is important we are all aware of any additional risk factors.
+- 5.1.
+This Safeguarding and Child Protection policy cannot be separated from the general ethos of our partnership which has a safeguarding-first approach.
+We will ensure that all Brookvale Primary School students: - are treated with respect and dignity. - are taught to treat each other with respect and dignity. - always feel safe. - have a voice and are listened to. - 5.2.
+It is important we are all aware of any additional risk factors.
 Some children are at increased risk of abuse.
 Some face additional barriers with respect to recognising or disclosing abuse.
 Staff must be fully aware of this.

-We are committed to anti-discriminatory practice and recognising the diverse circumstances of our children.
+Brookvale Primary School are committed to anti-discriminatory practice and recognising the diverse circumstances of our children.
 We ensure that all children have the same protection, regardless of any barriers they may face.
 When appropriate, we will make reasonable adjustments in line with our safeguarding principles.
 We will ensure appropriate consideration of children who may be considered vulnerable, for example who:

-- have special educational needs or disabilities (SEND) or health conditions - •have experienced mental health issues - are young carers - •may experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - speak English as an additional language - •are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse, or domestic violence - are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - are asylum seekers or refugees - are recently bereaved - are at risk due to either their own or a family member's mental health needs - are looked after or previously looked after - are frequently missing/absent from education - are at risk of being removed from the school's roll to be home educated - do not attend school full time - •are members of the LBGTQ+ community. - 5.3 This includes an awareness of the contextual safeguarding risks our children face.
-We define contextual safeguarding as an approach to understanding, and responding to, young people's experiences of significant harm beyond their families.
-Contextual Safeguarding seeks to identify and respond to harm and abuse posed to young people outside their home, either from adults or other young people.
-As children move into adolescence, they spend increasing amounts of time socialising independently of their families.
-During this time, the extent to which they encounter protection or abuse will be informed by the changes they undergo, their neighbourhoods and journey to school, their use of social media and the relationships that they form in these settings.
+- have special educational needs or disabilities (SEND) or health conditions - have experienced mental health issues - are young carers - may experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - speak English as an additional language - are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse, or domestic violence - are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - are asylum seekers or refugees - are recently bereaved - are at risk due to either their own or a family member's mental health needs - are in the care of the local authority or have previously been - are frequently missing/absent from education - are at risk of being removed from the school's roll to be home educated - do not attend school full time - are members of the LBGTQ+ community.